Close Menu

 Technological Advancements

-We expect to see even more efficient mining rigs as ASIC technology evolves.
+As ASIC technology evolves, we expect to see even more efficient mining rigs.
 Companies are constantly working to develop chips that offer higher hash rates with lower power consumption, which could help mitigate some of the environmental concerns associated with mining.

 Decentralization of Mining